freealise/freealise/audionoise/readme.md

 "I have an idea, I just don't know what it is!"
 relates to LF events and is meant to market Linux

+to detect notes for readability and visual feedback
+_
+do fft
+until spectrum is empty
+  find lowest frequency above threshold remove it and its harmonics

 Linux is evolution, not intelligent design!
 — Linus Torvalds, 2005